 Ah!
 You know SEO.
 You’ve been doing it (or having someone do it for you) for years, over on your own website.
 In fact, Google rather likes you.
 So this is going to be easy.

 Here’s the big sticking point though.
-On the Walmart Marketplace you are not optimizing for Google.
+On the Walmart Marketplace, you are not optimizing for Google.
 Interestingly, your listings may eventually show up there, Google can index Walmart.com and does, but it takes its cues from what it can see are the most popular items.
 And those are determined by Walmart SEO which, while it shares several similarities with Google SEO also has a lot of differences.

 Google search is all about data.
 Google thrives on data.
 Walmart search is all about serving its customers by directing them to the most relevant products as quickly as possible.
 That is not all though.
-The algorithm is also designed to give preference in search to those items that offer the best value and the sellers who offer the best service.
+The algorithm is also designed to give preference in search of those items that offer the best value and the sellers who offer the best service.
 It’s a more complex process, going beyond getting keywords right – which is still important but only a very small part of the puzzle, as you’ll see if you read on.

 The New Walmart Listings

 Many of the articles you will find written about Walmart SEO at the moment offer good points but miss one thing.
 Walmart.com has changed.
-The way the listings look in 2019 is not the way they looked in 2017.
-A golden rule of SEO.
-Things change, they change often and you have to keep up.
+The way the listings look in 2019 is not the way they looked in 2017—a golden rule of SEO.
+Things change, they change often, and you have to keep up.
 What we are about to offer in terms of information and advice about Walmart SEO is accurate as of May 2019.
 When it no longer is, we’ll start again and learn all about the changes and then let everyone know what they are.
 Not to toot our own horn too loudly, but a lot of SEO agencies and practitioners don’t do that.

-But now back to the matter at hand, an SEO focused walk through of your Walmart Marketplace listing.
+But now back to the matter at hand, an SEO focused walkthrough of your Walmart Marketplace listing.